elliotcarr/MultDiff/README.md

 ## MultDiff: A Matlab code for solving the one-dimensional multilayer diffusion problem

 ``MultDiff`` solves the transient diffusion equation in a one-dimensional composite slab of finite length consisting of `m` layers.
 The code is applicable to both perfect and imperfect contact at the interfaces between adjacent layers and either Dirichlet, Neumann or Robin boundary conditions at the ends of the slab.

-The code works well for a large number of layers (large `m`).
+The code works well for a large number of layers (`m = 100, 1000, ...`).

 The code features two solution approaches:
  - ``multdiff`` uses a semi-analytic method based on the Laplace transform and an orthogonal eigenfunction expansion.